 Youth justice – UK Government assessment

-The number of children in custody has continued to decrease in recent years, though the reduction in numbers has slowed since 2016.
-For those in the youth justice system the use of force, solitary confinement, violence and self-harm are commonplace.
+We welcome the reduction in the number of children in custody in recent years, a trend that accelerated following the outbreak of coronavirus (COVID-19).
+For those in the youth justice system, the use of force, solitary confinement, violence and self-harm are commonplace.
 The minimum age of criminal responsibility remains inconsistent with international standards.
-Children from ethnic minorities are over-represented in custody, the use of pain-inducing restraint continues, and the use of remand has increased.
+Children from ethnic minorities are over-represented in custody; the use of pain-inducing restraint continues; and the use of remand has increased.

-- In England and Wales, the minimum age of criminal responsibility remains 10, which is significantly lower than most European countries and is inconsistent with international human rights standards, which call for a minimum age of 14.
+- In England and Wales, the minimum age of criminal responsibility is 10 years old.
+This is inconsistent with international human rights standards, which call for a minimum age of 14.

-- Use of force in custody is high, with rates increasing in recent years.
-A recent review identified widespread overuse of restraint.
-This can include pain-inducing techniques, which the UK Government has failed to ban despite calls to do so by the UN.
+- Use of force in custody is high and rates have increased in recent years, but reduced in 2020/21 in the context of the COVID-19 pandemic.
+A 2019 review identified widespread overuse of restraint.
+This can include pain-inducing techniques, which the UK Government has failed to ban despite calls to do so by the United Nations (UN).

 - New legislation to reform the criminal records system is welcome.
 However, the regime for disclosure of youth criminal records remains similar to the regime used for adults.
-Crimes committed by children can stay on their criminal record for life, having a significant impact on their future.
+Crimes committed by children can stay on their criminal record for life and have a significant impact on their future.

 Read more about the UK Government’s actions on youth justice.